History of the General Prize Essay Contest

 - Eligibility – The contest remains open to all persons eligible for membership (including those already members) in the Institute.

-- Review Process – A joint panel composed of the Proceedings editorial staff and editorial board shall judge essays and choose winners
+- Review Process – The Editorial Board shall judge essays and choose winners.

 1st Prize $6,000 + One year membership in the USNI